-Small MPVs are not geared around maximising space for people - they'll be five seaters - but they offer adaptable, practical cabin space at low cost.
+Small MPVs are not geared around maximising space for people - they'll be five seaters - but they offer adaptable, practical cabins, often littered with useful storage cubbies, at low cost.
 Some have handy space-saving sliding rear doors that open wide for easy access to the back seats, or, like the Vauxhall Meriva, clever rear-hinged doors that ease access for fitting child seats.

 Mid-size MPVs, like the Ford C-Max, have much more room for luggage and can often be bought in seven-seater form, usually with a stretched wheelbase.
 Yet they generally occupy little more road space than a regular hatchback or saloon, so they're mostly efficient and practical.

 Large MPVs have declined in popularity recently as buyers increasingly turn to SUVs.
-But for maximum carrying capacity and the option of transporting seven people plus their luggage, you can't beat full-size MPVs like the Peugeot 5008, Seat Alhambra, or the Ford S-Max and Galaxy.
+But for maximum carrying capacity and the option of transporting seven adults plus their luggage, you can't beat full-size MPVs like the Peugeot 5008, Seat Alhambra, or the Ford Galaxy.